 On October 11, Indian Prime Minister Narendra Modi launched property cards under the Swamitva Project, a land ownership scheme that aims to map the rural inhabited lands using drones and latest survey methods.
 The project, which is piloted by the Ministry of Panchayati Raj, was launched in April, and is to be carried out in close coordination with the Survey of India, the country’s national mapping agency, along with the Panchayati Raj department and Revenue departments of various states.
 The Swamitva Project will ensure streamlined planning, revenue collection and provide clarity over property rights in rural areas.

-In a series of measures to support the United Nations in playing the core role in international affairs, China in September announced its decision to up of a Global Geospatial Knowledge and Innovation Center.
+In a series of measures to support the United Nations in playing the core role in international affairs, China in September announced its decision to sat up a Global Geospatial Knowledge and Innovation Center.
 Chinese President Xi Jinping said in an address delivered via video link to the General Debate of the 75th session of the UN General Assembly that the country will set up a UN Global Geospatial Knowledge and Innovation Center and an International Research Center of Big Data for Sustainable Development Goals, which will facilitate the implementation of the 2030 Agenda.

 Ukraine in September set up the National Geospatial Data Infrastructure Council to implement a respective law that enters into force on January 1, 2021.
 “The National Geospatial Data Infrastructure Council is a very important body that will strategically work to improve citizens’ access to the necessary information on geospatial data.
 It is access to comprehensive information on natural resources: land, water, forests, minerals, protected areas, roads, cultural heritage sites, etc. Such access creates an additional control mechanism that will help monitor the decisions of natural resource managers,” Ukrainian Prime Minister Denys Shmyhal was quoted as saying.